UniverseProject/kotlin-mojang-api/README.md

 ````

 You can check if the artifact is correctly in [Sonatype staging](https://s01.oss.sonatype.org/#stagingRepositories) repository.
-If he's present, you can `close` to active the check by repository and if all is good, you can `release` to publish the artifact in production.
+If he's present, you can `close` to trigger the check by repository and if all is good, you can `release` to publish the artifact in production.

 ##### Automatic close